How the latest Arm-Lift Surgery can reduce your wobbly, flabby or saggy upper arms – Brachioplasty Procedure

 You’ll be glad to know that our Specialist Arm Lift Surgeons are devoted to helping patients have the best available post-op care to help with Scar Minimisation.
 So they offer Fraxel laser scar minimisation treatments as part of your Surgery & Post-Op Care (Hawthorn East location) – included at no extra charge.

-As a patient of Cosmetic Surgery for Women or Aesthetic Surgery for Men, you’ll also get a special “Science & Love” Rapid Recovery package that includes a variety of products which can help aid your healing and recovery period.
+As a patient of Coco Ruby Plastic Surgery, you’ll also get a special “Science & Love” Rapid Recovery package that includes a variety of products which can help aid your healing and recovery period.

 Considering an arm lift procedure?
 If you’re concerned about your arms now, imagine what they might look like in another 10 years

 The average age of an arm-lift patient is between fifty to sixty years in age.
 That means they’ve often been unhappy about the appearance of their upper arm for over a decade and often over 15 to 20 years.